mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 nothing # hide
 ```

-We can now utilize the provided functions to compute powers and currents.
-The following functions can be used for this purpose:
+We can now utilize the provided functions to compute powers and currents:
 ```@example ComputationPowersCurrentsLosses
 power!(system, analysis)
 current!(system, analysis)